flybywiresim/docs/docs/start/perf-tips.md

 These settings are ultimately up to you.
 It all depends on your hardware and weather you want higher FPS, or a better looking game.
 You will need to find a balance between performance and graphical quality for your specific hardware.

 You can use the built in settings presets (low, medium, high and ultra) to establish a baseline.
 Once you have found a preset you like, you can then start to change individual settings to further optimise your experience.
-I strongly encourage you to make a note of existing settings in case you wish to revert back to your previous settings for any reason.
+We strongly encourage you to make a note of existing settings in case you wish to revert back to your previous settings for any reason.

 Below is a really useful guide which shows what each graphics setting in Microsoft Flight Simulator does, as well as outlining how they affect your performance.
 You can use it in conjunction with this guide to help you dial in your Microsoft Flight Simulator graphics settings.